-While this may seem superfluous, we cannot stress enough how important it is to write everything down and get everything in writing.
+While this medical bill negotiation tip may seem superfluous, we cannot stress enough how important it is to write everything down and get everything in writing while negotiating medical bills.

 In addition to taking organized notes on your conversations, you should make a practice of sending all settlement offers via certified mail or fax.
 This way there’s a paper trail of everything.
 Hospitals are large bureaucracies and it’s not uncommon for things to get lost.
 Having a papertrail helps to mitigate these.

 It’s also best to request any responses or offers from the hospital in writing as well.
-Nothing is worse than getting an offer for a major discount off your bill and then not having it recorded and the hospital refuse to honor that discount.
-Any time the hospitals offers you a discount, request that they send it via mail or fax to you.
+Nothing is worse than getting an offer for a major discount off your medical bill and then not having it recorded and the hospital refusing to honor that discount.
+Any time the hospitals offers you a discount to lower your medical bill, request that they send it via mail or fax to you.

-Don’t give up on the first.
+This medical bill negotiation tip is one of the simplest: Don’t give up on the first try.
 At Resolve, we often get told ‘no’ dozens of times before we finally get to an agreement that works for everyone.